MicrosoftDocs/dynamics365smb-docs/business-central/finance-chart-of-accounts.md

 Income accounts are divided into two groups:

-1. Revenue accounts: These capture your company’s income from various sources.
+1. Revenue accounts: These accounts capture your company’s income from various sources.
-1. Expense accounts: These capture all your company’s expenses.
+1. Expense accounts: These accounts capture all your company’s expenses.

 Use the COA to record transactions in your organization’s general ledger.
 Each account typically has an identifier (account number) and a descriptive caption or header, and they're systematically coded based on their account type.

 [!INCLUDE[prod_short](includes/prod_short.md)] includes a standard chart of accounts that is ready to support your business.

 The composition of your company’s chart of accounts is a strategic decision made by your management (or by country-specific regulation).
 It varies based on your company’s industry, business model, and financial structure.
-For instance, depending on your industry, you may have specific asset accounts tailored to your company's unique operations and needs:
+For instance, depending on your industry, you might have specific asset accounts tailored to your company's unique operations and needs:

 * A retail business might emphasize inventory and accounts receivable.
 * A technology company might focus on intangible assets like patents and software.